What is the primary function of the G2 checkpoint in the cell cyc... | Channels for Pearson+

 1

-Understand the cell cycle phases: The cell cycle consists of interphase (G1, S, G2) and mitotic phase (M).
-The G2 phase follows DNA replication in the S phase and precedes mitosis.

-Identify the role of checkpoints: Checkpoints are control mechanisms that ensure the fidelity of cell division.
-They prevent the progression of the cell cycle if certain conditions are not met.
+Identify the role of checkpoints: Checkpoints are control mechanisms in the cell cycle that ensure each phase is completed accurately before moving on to the next phase.
+They help prevent errors such as DNA damage or incomplete replication.

+Focus on the G2 checkpoint: The G2 checkpoint occurs after DNA replication in the S phase and before mitosis.
+Its primary role is to ensure that all DNA has been accurately replicated and is undamaged.

-Focus on the G2 checkpoint: The G2 checkpoint is crucial for verifying the integrity of the DNA before the cell enters mitosis.
-It checks for DNA damage and ensures that replication is complete.
+Consider the options provided: The G2 checkpoint is specifically responsible for verifying the integrity of the DNA before the cell enters mitosis.
+This involves checking for any DNA damage and ensuring that replication is complete.

-Consider the options provided: Evaluate each option based on the function of the G2 checkpoint.
-The correct function is to ensure DNA has been accurately replicated and is undamaged before mitosis.
+Conclude with the correct function: The primary function of the G2 checkpoint is to ensure that DNA has been accurately replicated and is undamaged before the cell proceeds to mitosis, thereby maintaining genomic stability.

-Clarify the importance of the G2 checkpoint: This checkpoint helps prevent the propagation of errors in the DNA, which could lead to mutations or cancer.
-It acts as a quality control step before cell division.

 Watch next